-Update February 27, 2020: As initially predicted in our review, Space Enigma, scheduled for release on February 27, 2020, appears to have been cancelled.
+Update February 27, 2020: As predicted, Space Enigma, scheduled for release on February 27, 2020, appears to have been cancelled.

-Update December 12, 2020: Initially titled Space Enigma, the game has been redesigned and rebranded as Solar Wilds, likely in order to avoid infringing on NetEnt's Starburst brand.
+Update December 12, 2020: The game has been redesigned and rebranded as Solar Wilds, likely in order to avoid infringing on NetEnt's Starburst brand.

 The last time we came across All41Studios was with Book of Atem - a homage to earlier and more successful Book style games.
 This time around, they have taken the ‘imitation is the sincerest form of flattery’ saying and pushed it to the extreme.
 So much so, that they have moved from imitation into more blatant cloning.
 What happened at All41Studios?
 Their creative department up and left the building after the first few slots failed to make an impact?
 Partners Microgaming is on their case to hurry up and release a hit?
 Whatever the motivation, All41Studios made the executive decision to go down the imitation route once again - this time with a mission to mirror NetEnt's iconic Starburst slot.